 According to the VANR (2004), portions of northwestern Rutland County within the Overland Segment include potential and known summer habitat for the Indiana bat; however, much of the Overland Segment is adjacent to road ROWs or other open and disturbed lands that lack suitable habitat for the species.
 Although construction noise would occur in the Overland Segment ROI, Indiana bats and northern long-eared bats using the ROI currently occur in proximity to active road corridors and most likely are already habituated to fluctuating noise levels.
 TDI-NE has proposed measures to avoid and minimize effects on potential roosting trees, including retention of vegetative buffers or selective removal of vegetation.
 If large live or dead trees with peeling bark (e.g., shagbark hickory), or trees larger than 3 inches in dbh (as preferred by the northern long-eared bat) are located, site-specific removal prescriptions would be implemented because the northern long-eared bat and Indiana bat prefer tree characteristics such as loose or shaggy bark, crevices, and hollows over a specific tree species for roosting.
-Potential Indiana bat or northern long-eared bat roosting trees would be avoided by construction and operation of the proposed Project, and should removal of potential roosting trees be required, a Phase 2 assessment for bats would be completed (i.e., visual and/or acoustic bat exit surveys and assessment of the surrounding area for appropriate alternative roosting sites) (TRC 2014).
+Potential Indiana bat roosting trees would be avoided by construction and operation of the proposed Project, and should removal of potential roosting trees be required, a Phase 2 assessment for bats would be completed (i.e., visual and/or acoustic bat exit surveys and assessment of the surrounding area for appropriate alternative roosting sites) (TRC 2014).
 Based on the implementation of these measures and avoidance of potential roosting trees, the proposed Project may affect, but is not likely to adversely affect the Indiana bat or the northern long-eared bat.
+Additional protection proposed by TDI-NE were included as part of an agreement with the VANR, and are detailed in Appendix H.